How To Make An ATV Street Legal

 - Idaho Department Parks And Rec: Register Your ATV / OHV

-In Michigan, ATVs are not allowed to be street legal.
-UTVs are allowed to be registered as street legal using “Assembled Vehicle” titling.
+In Michigan, ATVs and UTVs are allowed to be registered as street legal using “Assembled Vehicle” titling.

 - Michigan Sec.
 Of State: Titling Assembled Vehicles (and Street Legal UTVs)